brucedkyle/architectures/docs/sustainability/supplychain.md

 ![reference architecture](./media/referencearchitecture.png)

+The reference architecture shows the major systems and how they relate to each other.
+The following sections describe the system features in more details.

 ## Logical diagram

 The following reference architecture describes a set of personas and technologies that provide a platform for some of the biggest potential for ideation and breakthroughs with supply chain.

 ![logical diagram](./media/InventoryOptimisationLogical.svg)

+The logical diagram is explained as solution tiers and personas in the following sections.

 ### Solution tiers